SehwanHong/Artificial-Intelligence/MobileNet/V2/index.md

 1. If the manifold of interest remains non-zero volume after ReLU transformation, it corresponds to a linear transformation.
 2. ReLU is capable of preserving complete information about the input manifold, but only if the input manifold lies in a low-dimensional subspace of the input space.

-Assuming the manifold of interest is low-dimensional, by inserting linear bottleneck layer into the convolutional blocks.
-Through experiemtn, using linear layer is crucial as it prevents non-linearities from desctorying too much information.
+Assuming the manifold of interest is low-dimensional, we are able to capture manifold of interest by inserting linear bottleneck layer into the convolutional blocks.
+Through experiment
+, using linear layer is crucial as it prevents non-linearities from desctorying too much information.

 ## Inverted residuals